-In the following pages, you will see few descriptions of our international aquarium projects.
+In the following pages, you will discover few of our luxury aquarium projects.

 Luxaqua created a highly innovative composition for this commission which involved the design and construction of two exceptional aquariums.
 The two 10,000 litre, 2.3m deep aquariums serve as the centre-piece of the Villa's main room, they contain marine fauna from the Red Sea and the Indian Ocean.
 It took months of intense design work to put together these monumental aquatic marine-scapes, that contribute effectively to the Villa' overall theme of surprise and wonderment.